swcarpentry-ja/carpentries-coc/topic_folders/policies/termed-suspension.md

 - Be removed from the instructors email list.

 ##### Organizing Workshops
-If the suspended member is a Workshop Administrator or serves in another role whereby they organize workshops for The Carpentries, for the duration of their suspension they will not have access to:
+If the suspended member is a Regional Coordinator or serves in another role whereby they organize workshops for The Carpentries, for the duration of their suspension they will not have access to:
 - LastPass
 - AMY
 - Regional Email
 - Asana
 - HelpScout
 - Zoom
-- Workshop Administrators Slack Channel
+- Regional Coordinators Slack Channel
-- Workshop Administrators Email List
+- Regional Coordinators Email List

 ##### Instructor Training
 The suspended member will, for the duration of their suspension, be removed from the “Our Trainers” web page.
 Additionally, the suspended member will not be allowed to: